- MAP General Order

 - MAP Notice of Inclusion

-All non-excluded civil cases filed in the Western District are included in MAP and are randomly assigned for mediation to: 1) a United States Magistrate or a United States Bankruptcy Judge; 2) the MAP Director; or 3) the Outside Mediator category.
-The parties are required to mediate cases assigned to MAP within 75 days of the Rule 26(f) meeting required under the Federal Rules of Civil Procedure.
 When a case is filed, a Notice of Inclusion to MAP is issued in the case and the party initiating the lawsuit is required to serve the Notice of Inclusion on all other parties in the case.
 The Notice of Inclusion indicates to which of the three categories the case is assigned for ADR.
 If the case is reassigned or enters the process later, an Amended Notice of Inclusion is issued.

-If you are assigned to a Judge or the MAP Director for mediation, you will receive notice of the mediation date from his or her respective office.
+If you are assigned to a Judge or the MAP Director for ADR, you will receive notice of the ADR date from his or her respective office.

-The MAP General Order contains important information, including but not limited to: 1) in-person mediation attendance requirements for parties, party representatives, applicable insurance representatives and lead trial counsel; and 2) deadlines for filing the Designation of Mediator Certificate, completing mediation and submitting post-mediation status reports.
+The General Order contains important information, including but not limited to 1) attendance requirements for parties, party representatives, applicable insurance representatives, and counsel of record; and 2) deadlines for filing the Designation of Neutral Certificate, completing ADR, and submitting post-ADR status reports.

 Please contact the MAP office if you have questions after reviewing the General Order and other posted information.